pindjouf/uart/README.md

 # UART

 A **Universal Asynchronous Receiver/Transmitter (UART)** in Verilog.
 Keep in mind, most of this work has been done on a 5+ layover journey so some of the code is verbose and has obviously been coded with a tired mind!
-It's still a work in progress but making great strides.
-Come along for the journey! 😎
+It's a wip btw.

 ## 🚧 Current Status